adam22gary/adam22gary.github.io/README.md

 #
 #Usability considerations

-1. alt attribute on image tag for accessibility
+1. alt attribute on image tags for accessibility
-2. title attribute on anchor tag, button, images and links for a description
+2. title attribute on anchor tags, buttons, images and links for a description
 3. The use of white space and padding to unclutter the website
 4. Font and background color contrast ratio
-5. Font on an image has a transparent background
+5. Transparent background for font on an image
 6. A responsive website on all devices
 7. The use of correct and relevant content - focus more on content and layout functions